About Endless Sun

-From the kitchens of James Beard Award Winning Chefs to local farmers markets — and even major breweries — Endless Sun Farms has established itself as a staple in the Triangle’s blossoming food scene.
+From the kitchens of James Beard Award Winning Chefs to local farmers markets — and even major breweries — Endless Sun Farms has established itself as a staple in Raleigh-Durham’s blossoming food scene.

-We’re combatting growing environmental concerns and declining food quality with commercial-scale hydroponic greenhouses that enable us to produce the highest quality vegetables in urban areas where conditions wouldn’t typically be favorable for farming.
+We’re combatting growing environmental concerns and declining food quality with commercial-scale hydroponic greenhouses.
+These enable us to produce the highest quality vegetables in urban areas where conditions aren’t typically favorable for farming.

-All of our produce is sold with the roots attached so it stays fresher for longer.
+Our produce is sold with the roots attached so it stays fresher, longer.
 Our produce often gets into your hands the day we harvest.

 This “king of herbs” has been cultivated for more than 5,000 years and is treasured for its aromatic qualities.
 Grown hydroponically and without harmful chemicals, our basil is a cleaner and fresher alternative that requires less washing while intact roots help extend shelf life.

 From Butterhead to our Baby Leaf Blend, lettuces are one of our most popular offerings and can be found everywhere from farmers markets to the Triangle’s highest-rated restaurants.
 Our scientific approach to plant nutrition means flavor is never compromised and quality is always consistent.

 Small, succulent and serving up powerful flavor — our microgreens are available year-round to transform your marquee dishes from everyday to gourmet.
 A quick growing cycle contributes to constant freshness while a protected environment means a high-quality, clean product in a compact, yet highly nutritious package.

 Unsatisfied with grocery shelves stocked with “fresh” lettuces shipped from across the country, Raleigh-natives and long-time pals Chase Werner and Matt Spitzer developed a vision for locally, sustainably grown produce that could be available all year long.